 I like to get your address list in a spreadsheet format (Excel, Numbers, or Google Sheets) and have a handy template available on the Resources page.
 It's a Google Sheet, which can be downloaded or copied to your own Google Drive and edited.
 Please share or send your list with me at email@example.com.

 All orders include 20% additional envelopes for this reason, so you should be OK, but Email Me if you think you'll need more.

 Unfortunately, I've discovered by trial and error that every post office judges the postage price differently.
-I can give you my best guess based on previous project but it’s best to wait until you receive your order and take a complete suite to the local post office where you plan to mail your invitations so it can be accurately weighed to.
-And, ALWAYS confirm the postage is correct with an actual person when you get to the Post Office...there's nothing worse than getting all your invitations back marked up with an "insufficient postage" stamp.
+I can give you my best guess based on previous projects but it’s best to wait until you receive your order and take a complete suite to the local post office where you plan to mail your invitations so it can be accurately weighed to.
+And, ALWAYS confirm the postage is correct with an actual person when you get to the Post Office...there's nothing worse than getting all your invitations back to you for "insufficient postage."

 Digital printing is a flat printing method that creates a smooth, flat finish of the design on the card so the only texture you feel is the fluffy cotton paper.

 Turnaround time for digital printing is 1-2 weeks after final approval

 Letterpress printing begins by creating a plate of your design, which is inked with a matte color and then pressed into the paper using antique machines.
 The finished product is as beautiful as it is luxurious and a popular selection for wedding stationery!